Japanese urban legends: Cursed Kleenex commercial

-In the 1980s, Kleenex released three Japanese commercials for their tissues, featuring a woman played by actress Keiko Matsuzaka dressed in a white dress and a child dressed as a Japanese ogre, sitting on straw.
+In the late 1970s to mid 1980s, Kleenex released three Japanese commercials for their tissues, one of which features a woman played by actress Keiko Matsuzaka dressed in a white dress and a child dressed as a Japanese ogre, sitting on straw.
 Each advertisement had the song "It's a Fine Day" by Edward Barton and Jane playing in the background.

 It was reported that viewers filed complaints with television stations and with Kleenex's corporate headquarters because they found the commercial unnerving, with some claiming that the song sounded like a German curse, despite the lyrics being in English, and others saying that they thought the singer's voice changed when the advert was shown at night.

 False rumours about the cast and crew were reported and circulated, including that all those involved in filming the commercial met untimely deaths in accidents, that Matsuzaka was institutionalized after a mental breakdown, or that Matsuzaka became pregnant with a demon child.